certbot/certbot/certbot/docs/using.rst

 ==================

 Certbot accepts a global configuration file that applies its options to all invocations of Certbot.
-Certificate specific configuration choices should be set in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.
+Certificate specific configuration choices are stored in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.
+See `Modifying the Renewal Configuration of Existing Certificates`_ for more information about modifying certificate specific options.
+Note that it is not recommended to modify these certificate specific renewal configuration files manually.

 By default no cli.ini file is created (though it may exist already if you installed Certbot via a package manager, for instance).